nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 - dosage - Details of how medication is/was taken or should be taken

 ## Medication ##
 The Medication Resource allows for medications to be characterized by the form of the drug and the ingredient (or ingredients), as well as how it is packaged.
-The medication will include the ingredient(s) and their strength(s) and the package can include the amount (for example, number of tablets, volume, etc.) that is contained in a particular container (for example, 100 capsules of Amoxicillin 500mg per bottle).The following is a example of the elements that can be used:
+The medication will include the ingredient(s) and their strength(s) and the package can include the amount (for example, number of tablets, volume, etc.) that is contained in a particular container (for example, 100 capsules of Amoxicillin 500mg per bottle).
+The following is a example of the elements that can be used:

 - code - a SNOMED CT Concept that identifies this medication
 - form - powder, tablets, capsule etc SNOMED CT form concepts